devpi/devpi/doc/announce/server-4.0.rst

-devpi-server-4.0: fixing the pip-8.1.2 problem
+devpi-server-4.0: fixing the pip-8.1.2 problem / PEP503 compliance
 ============================================================================

 We've made critically important releases of the devpi private packaging system available.
-If you are not using "devpi" yet you may better read http://doc.devpi.net  and forget about the rest of this announcement.
+If you are not using "devpi" yet then you may rather read http://doc.devpi.net  and forget about the rest of this announcement.

 This is for the many who experienced the "pip doesn't install packages